Reach-Above/reach-above.github.io/LearnMore.md

 									</div>

 								<ul class="alt">
-									<p>How to get your Strava Data:</p>
+									<h5>How to get your Strava Data:</h5>
 									<li>Log into the account on Strava.com from which you wish to bulk export data.</li>
 									<li>Hover over your name in the upper right-hand corner of the Strava page.
-Choose "Settings,"then find the "My Account" tab from the menu listed on the Left.</li>
+Choose "Settings, "then find the "My Account" tab from the menu listed on the Left.</li>
 									<li>Select “Get Started” under “Download or Delete Your Account.”</li>
 									<li>Select “Request your archive” on the next page.</li>
 								</ul>
 							<blockquote>You will receive an email with a link to download your data (this may take a few hours.)
 For this reason, it’s important that you have access to the email account attached to your Strava profile.</blockquote>

 								<hr />

-								<h4>Communnity Maps</h4>
+								<h4>Local Maps</h4>
-								<p>Custom Community Maps are beautiful art and also have special meaning to the place you love.
+								<p>Custom Local Maps are beautiful art and also have special meaning to the place you love.
 These can be any colour to match your home decor and come with a black or white frame.
-Maps wherever possible include roads, rails, waterways, trails and buildings.</p>
+Maps include roads, rails, waterways, trails and buildings when possible. </p>

 									<div class="box alt">
 										<div class="row gtr-50 gtr-uniform">